MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/deploy-content.md

 If you don't want to deploy everything from that stage, you can select specific items for deployment.
 Select the **Show more** link, and then select the items you wish to deploy.
 When you select the **Deploy** button, only the selected items are deployed to the next stage.

 Fabric items are often related to or dependent on other items.
-Dashboards, reports, semantic models, dataflows, Lakehouses and Warehouses are all examples of items that can have related to or dependent on other items.
+Dashboards, reports, semantic models, dataflows, Lakehouses, and Warehouses are all examples of items that can be related to or dependent on other items.
 To include all items that are related to the item you want to deploy, use the select related button.
 For example, if you want to deploy a report to the next stage, select the **Select related** button to mark the semantic model that the report is connected to, so that both will be deployed together and the report won't break.

 If you don't want to deploy everything from that stage, you can select only specific items for deployment.
-Since dashboards, reports, semantic models, and dataflows are related and have dependencies, you can use the select related button to see all the items that the selected item is dependent on.
+Since dashboards, reports, semantic models, and dataflows can have dependencies, you can use the select related button to see all the items that the selected item is dependent on.
 For example, if you want to deploy a report to the next stage, select the **Select related** button to mark the semantic model that the report is connected to, so that both will be deployed together and the report won't break.

 ##### [New selective deploy method](#tab/new)